In this post, we will explain the following:

 dnf update -y

-Once the repository is added, install the Node.js and NPM package using the following command:
+Now, install Node.js version 16 using the following command:

-Now, install the Yarn package using the NPM as shown below:
+Now, use npm to install the Yarn package as shown below:

 npm install --global yarn

-You can uninstall the Yarn package from your system using the following command:
+If you want to uninstall the Yarn package from your system, run the following command:

 npm uninstall -g yarn